ReScience/ReScience-submission/article/Larisch-2018.md

 \begin{figure}
 \includegraphics[width=1\textwidth]{./figures/weights_stable.png}
 \caption{\textbf{Stable weights on Poisson distributed Input.}
     Colors show the weight value at the end of the current epoch from the presynaptic neuron to a single postsynaptic neuron.
+Blue are weight values around zero and red are weight values around the maximum weight value of $3$.
     On the y-Axis is the presynaptic index indicated and the x-axis shows the number of epoch.}
 \label{Fig_stab}
 \end{figure}

-The development of the weights over time, by presenting Gaussian shaped inputs, is presented in \textbf{Fig. \ref{Fig_stab}}, After 500 epochs, stable weights begin to emerge, similar to the original matlab source code. **More details**
+In the published Matlab source code, they demonstrated the emergent of stable weights.
+Therefore, they presented a one dimensional input with 500 input values.
+At every time step, a subset of near to each other lying neurons are active.
+The emergent stable weights are shown in \textbf{Fig. \ref{Fig_stab}}.
+After 500 epochs, a spatial related subset of weights increased to the maximum and the other weight values decrease down to zero.
+This leads to a specific selectivity for the postsynaptic neuron.

 # Conclusion